North India: Nature

 The Indian Himalayas, the Thar desert and the Indo-Gangetic plain dominate the natural scenery of North India.
-The region encompasses several of the most highly regarded hill destinations of India such as Srinagar, Shimla, Manali, Nainital, Mussoorie, Kausani and Mount Abu.
+The region encompasses several of the most highly-regarded hill destinations of India such as Srinagar, Shimla, Manali, Nainital, Mussoorie, Kausani and Mount Abu.
 Several spots in the states of Uttarakhand and Himachal Pradesh provide panoramic views of the snow-clad Himalayan range.
 The Himalayan region also provides ample opportunity for adventure sports such as mountaineering, trekking, river rafting and skiing.
 Camel or jeep safaris of the Thar desert are also popular in the state of Rajasthan.
 North India includes several national parks and reserve area such as the Pilibhit Tiger Reserve, Nanda Devi Biosphere Reserve, Jim Corbett National Park, Keoladeo National Park Ranthambore National Park, Sundarbans National Park and the Kutch Desert Wildlife Sanctuary.

 Pilgrimage

-North India encompasses several of the holiest pilgrimage centres of Hinduism (Varanasi, Haridwar, Allahabad, Char Dham, Vaishno Devi, Rishikesh, Ayodhya, Mathura/Vrindavan, Pushkar, Prayag and two of the twelve Jyotirlinga sites), the most sacred destinations of Buddhism (Bodh Gaya, Sarnath and Kushinagar), the most regarded pilgrimage centres of Sikhism (Amritsar and Hemkund) and some of the highly regarded destinations in Sufi Islam (Ajmer and Delhi).
+North India encompasses several pilgrimage centres of Hinduism, some considered the holiest in Hindiuism, including Varanasi, Haridwar, Allahabad, Char Dham, Vaishno Devi, Rishikesh, Ayodhya, Mathura-Vrindavan, Pushkar, Prayag, and two of the twelve Jyotirlinga sites.
+It also contains what is considered the most sacred destinations of Buddhism (Sarnath and Kushinagar), the most regarded pilgrimage centres of Sikhism (Amritsar and Hemkund), and some highly regarded destinations in Sufi Islam (Ajmer and Delhi).
 The largest Hindu temple, Akshardham Temple, the largest Buddhist temple in India, Mahabodhi, the largest mosque in India, Jama Masjid, and the largest Sikh shrine, Golden Temple, are all in this region.